 Please accept our apologies that this incident occurred.
-We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices to enhance the security and privacy of personal information.
+Washington College is committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.